Start automating your tests 10X Faster in Simple English with Testsigma

 All these test cases are presented in the view that the banking application supports such features.
 In reality, there might be more or fewer options in your banking application, and the test cases would be created accordingly.

-How to Automate Banking Domain Testing with Testsigma?
+How to Automate these Test Cases for Banking App with Testsigma?

 As you can see in the above section, a banking application is loaded with a myriad of features.
 When you think of automating them using a test automation tool, you would need to create test scripts for different scenarios and cases.
 As an example, we show you how to build and execute test cases for a banking application related to adding a beneficiary using Testsigma.